Home » Diseases » Emergencies / First Aid for Dogs & Cats – General Information » Emergencies / First Aid A-Z » Allergic Reaction (Anaphylaxis)

 - Hypotension (low blood pressure)

-In cats, allergic reactions can also manifest as asthma, characterized by episodic respiratory distress, cough, and wheezing.
+In cats, allergic reactions can also manifest as asthma, characterized by episodic shortness of breath, Cough and wheezing.
 In addition, cats often show the symptom of miliary dermatitis.
-This is characterized by small crusty lesions distributed over the back.
+This is characterized by small, crusty Lesions distributed over the back.

 First Aid